oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/conversion-webhook.md

  kubectl patch crd domains.weblogic.oracle --type=merge --patch '{"spec": {"conversion": {"strategy": "None", "webhook": null}}}'
 ```

-When you run the `helm install` command again to install a new WebLogic Domain custom resource conversion webhook, the conversion webhook runtime updates the CRD conversion strategy to `Webhook`.
+When you run the `helm install` command again to install a new WebLogic Domain resource conversion webhook, the conversion webhook runtime updates the CRD conversion strategy to `Webhook`.
 It also updates the necessary webhook client configuration details.

 #### Troubleshooting the conversion webhook
 Below are some common mistakes and solutions for the conversion webhook.